giorgossaridakis/clock/README.md

 <*> apply daylight saving to cities other than reference city or not

-! toggles seconds on/off
+<!> toggles seconds on/off

-space toggles 12/24 hour mode
+<space> toggles 12/24 hour mode

 any alphabet key will add to the city you wish to locate, enter will look for it

 a numerical input, followed by enter will jump to that page

-@ will search for the next city that is marked as bold
+<@> will search for the next city that is marked as bold

-/# will search for the next city that is marked as city reference
+<#> will search for the next city that is marked as city reference

-+ will cycle through 16 color schemes
+<+> will cycle through 16 color schemes

 pgup, pgdown or arrows move through city pages

+wclock --help will display runtime help

 ESC will exit wclock